SUNSET OF FURMANKIND

 “Good night, Marcy,” Jenni said.

 “Nite-nite,” added Kristen.
 Dante gave the nurse a little wave, and Barrett simply nodded toward her before she turned to go.

 Once Marcy had disappeared through the lab doors, Dante stood up and stretched his arms.
-He sauntered over to the central pit to stand beside his two suitcases.
+He sauntered over to the central pit to stand beside his small suitcase.
 He saw a newspaper sitting on the round table and hopped down the steps to retrieve it.
 The others quietly walked over to the pit, each one moving toward their belongings.

 “So, how do we go about choosing our rooms?”
-Dante asked, giving both of the females a slow once-over that he didn't bother to conceal from them.
+Dante asked, giving both of the females a slow once-over that he did not bother to conceal from them.
 Kristen frowned and crossed her arms across her chest.

 “Why don’t we let the ladies choose first,” Barrett suggested.
 Although he might be against the program itself, they were all still human and he could be courteous when he chose to be.